madtunebk/ComfyUI-ControlnetAux/README.md

 3. **Run the Application:**
    - Once the dependencies are installed, you can run the application.
-   - Follow the instructions in the repository's README or documentation to start using the ControlnetAux application.

 This installation guide is for Ubuntu Linux.

-This guide is for Ubuntu Linux.

 ## Usage